-Whether you are a new Amazon seller or someone who's been around a while, it's easy to look over your store obsessively.
-But, as competition becomes fierce on Amazon, you can't afford to overlook anything.
+Whether you are a new Amazon seller or someone who’s been around a while, it’s easy to look over your store obsessively.
+But, as competition becomes fierce on Amazon, you can’t afford to overlook anything.
 In addition to using an advanced Amazon Product Search tool, you will need an Amazon Alerting System in place to make any headway.

 As Amazon’s A10 Algorithm releases, we expect competition to become much more challenging.
 Instead of working harder towards those goals, tools like Amazon price alerts make you work smarter.

 To address this issue, we’re going to delve into five reasons why you need an alerting system for your Amazon store.

 - Amazon Alerts Can Inform You When Someone Has Taken the Buy Box

 - An Amazon Price Change Alert Tells You When Competition is Ramping Up